 My Approach to Helping

-When I work with a client, I involve the whole person—mind, body, and soul.
-My clients are often struggling with such issues as change, loss, trauma, depression, or anxiety.
-Some clients are facing a new life circumstance.
+Those who come to see me are often struggling with such issues as change, loss, trauma, depression, or anxiety.
+Some are facing a new life circumstance.
 Others are in therapy for personal growth.
-I help clients find relief from their distress while also witnessing the transformation already taking place in what the poet Mary Oliver calls "the soft animal of your body."

 More Info About My Practice